zemitswasfuh/fs-pet-shop/3_express.md

 Once this is working, refactor your server's route handlers to call the `next()` function to handle all filesystem errors instead of using `throw`.

+## Bonus

+Deploy your HTTP server to Heroku.

 ['404']: http://expressjs.com/en/starter/faq.html#how-do-i-handle-404-responses
 ['500']: http://expressjs.com/en/starter/faq.html#how-do-i-setup-an-error-handler